Shaquille O'Neal: Business ventures

+As of 2022, O'Neal was among the five wealthiest NBA players, with a net worth of $400 million.

+He was an active bond investor in the early 1990s but also bought stocks, including General Electric, Apple, and PepsiCo.
+He said stock investing worked best for him when he felt a personal connection with the company.
+O'Neal was an early investor in Google.
+In June 2015, he invested in technology startup Loyale3 Holdings Inc., a San Francisco brokerage firm whose website and mobile app enables companies to sell a piece of their IPOs directly to small investors who put up as a little as $100 and also allows investors to regularly buy small amounts of shares in already public companies.

+He has appeared in television commercials promoting the Counter-Strike: Global Offensive league ELeague.
+O'Neal refused to endorse Wheaties cereal because he preferred Frosted Flakes.

-In conjunction with Boraie Development, O'Neal has developed projects in his hometown of Newark, New Jersey, including, CityPlex12 and One Riverview.
+O'Neal has been a real estate entrepreneur.
+With Boraie Development, O'Neal has developed projects in his hometown of Newark, New Jersey, including CityPlex12 and One Riverview.
+He sought to help Orlando homeowners facing foreclosure by buying the mortgages and selling the homes back to them under more affordable terms.

-O'Neal is on the advisory board for Tout Industries, a social video service startup company based in San Francisco.
+O'Neal is on the advisory board for Tout Industries, a social video service based in San Francisco.
 He received the position in return for breaking news of his NBA retirement on the service.

-In September 2013, O'Neal became a minority owner of the Sacramento Kings.
+In September 2013, O'Neal became a minority owner of the Sacramento Kings professional basketball team.
+In April 2018, O'Neal was named the general manager of Kings Guard Gaming, the Kings' NBA 2K League affiliate.
 In January 2022, O'Neal sold his stake in the Kings.

-O'Neal was an early investor in Google.
-In June 2015, he invested in technology startup Loyale3 Holdings Inc., a San Francisco brokerage firm whose website and mobile app enables companies to sell a piece of their IPOs directly to small investors who put up as a little as $100 and also allows investors to regularly buy small amounts of shares in already public companies.

-O'Neal is an investor for esports team NRG Esports.
-He has also appeared in television commercials promoting the Counter-Strike: Global Offensive league ELeague.
+O'Neal is an investor in esports team NRG Esports.

 O'Neal favors franchising businesses because of their simplicity and proven success.
 In late 2016, he purchased the Krispy Kreme location at 295 Ponce de Leon Avenue in Atlanta.
 O'Neal is also the global spokesperson for the company.
-He has owned and sold 155 Five Guys restaurants—about 10% of all locations—and owns 17 Auntie Anne's restaurants.
-O'Neal also owns 150 car washes, 40 health clubs, and the Big Chicken brand of chicken sandwiches.
+He owned, and later sold, 155 Five Guys fast food restaurants—about 10% of all locations—and owns 17 Auntie Anne's restaurants.
+O'Neal also owns 150 car washes, 40 health clubs, a movie theater in Newark, and the Big Chicken brand of chicken sandwiches.

-In 2018, O'Neal created the combination music festival, circus and carnival, Shaq's Fun House, in partnership with Medium Rare, which is held annually.
+In 2018, O'Neal created Shaq's Fun House, an annual music festival, circus, and carnival, with Medium Rare.
 The event usually features celebrity DJs and performers.
+In 2022, O'Neal premiered Shaqtoberfest, a Halloween event in Long Beach, California.